asifrc/rnr2/README.md

 README

+To deploy a war with the test profile (enabling the mock interceptor): mvn clean compile -P test war:war jetty:deploy-war.
+Running mvn test will not utilize the profile.

 Project note 1/21/2014:  InfoSec has told us that if we are to continue improving RnR and connect it to the SalesForce API, we will need to make the project 100% JavaScript due to Java's security vulnerabilities.
 We also need to include them (infosec@thoughtworks.com) in any discussions about integration with the SalesForce API and changing the project